biocatiit/website/content/pages/sector/orientation_4.rst

 Experiment Safety Guidelines
 ----------------------------

-The ESAF (Experimental Safety Assessment Form) is the safety paperwork detailing 'who' will be doing 'what' during your visit to BioCAT.
-It authorizes the users listed to do a particular set of experiments with a particular set of chemicals and equipment.
+The ESAF (Experimental Safety Assessment Form) is the Chief Safety Document for your experiment while at BioCAT.
+The ESAF details 'who' is authorized to be doing 'what' during your visit to BioCAT.
+It authorizes the users listed to do a particular set of tasks with a particular set of samples, chemicals and equipment.

-**No User may begin work or enter the Wet-Lab, Dry-Lab, or Experimental Floor Area and D-hutch before their ESAF has been posted!**
+**No User may begin work or enter the Wet-Lab, Dry-Lab, or Experimental Floor Area and D-hutch before their training is complete and their ESAF has been posted!**

-If you have samples that need immediate attention to be transferred into a Wet-Lab freezer or refridgerator, please ask a BioCAT Staff member to do this for you.
+If you have samples that need immediate attention to be transferred into a Wet-Lab freezer or refridgerator before your ESAF is posted, please ask a BioCAT Staff member to do this for you.

-Any deviations from what is listed in the ESAF scope, materials, or equipment must be reported to BioCAT Staff before they occur, so that the ESAF may be modified and re-approved.
+Any deviations from what is listed in the ESAF scope, samples, materials, or equipment must be reported to BioCAT Staff before they occur - so that the ESAF may be modified by BioCAT Staff and re-approved by Argonne Safety Personnel.

 Things that must be reported to BioCAT Staff so that the ESAF can be modified
 include:

 #.
-Additions or subtractions of the users listed on the ESAF.
+Additions or subtractions of the Users listed on the ESAF.
 #.
-Additions or subtractions in the chemicals or samples required for the experiment.
+Additions or subtractions in the samples or chemicals or required for the experiment.
 #.
 Additions or subtractions in the equipment required for the experiment.
 #.
 Adjustments to the protocols (SOP's) outlined in the ESAF.